-Throughout the offices we seek God’s face.
-We acknowledge our need for God’s grace and guidance on our earthly pilgrimage.
-The offices feed our personal prayers, and they strengthen our participation in the Holy Eucharist.
+Throughout the Offices we seek to hear God’s voice and we acknowledge our need for God’s grace and guidance on our earthly pilgrimage.

 Within the context of the Holy Eucharist you are invited to bring your prayers, concerns and your need for healing for yourself or on behalf of another, to this liturgy.

-From the healing experiences of Elisha and Naaman in the Hebrew Scriptures, to the healing of the man at the pool of Siloam in the New Testament, the church has understood the renewal and the restoration of life as the redeeming power of our Holy God.
+From the healing experiences of Elisha and Naaman in the Hebrew Scriptures, to the healing of the man at the pool of Siloam in the New Testament, the Church has understood the renewal and the restoration of life as the redeeming power of God.